teoobodea/hi/README.md

 # hi
 my first repository

-I like food and going out
+I like 🍣 and 🐶.